Doors Open Rhode Island Festival

 24 Douglas Ave.
 Providence

-Join Doors Open Rhode Island for a free open house at the Sons of Jacob Synagogue, with an extra special welcome from the boundlessly energetic President of the synagogue, Harold Silverman.
+On Sunday, June 25th, over 400 people joined Doors Open Rhode Island for a free open house event at the Sons of Jacob Synagogue with an extra special welcome from the boundlessly energetic President of the synagogue, Harold Silverman.
 For many years, there was a thriving Jewish community in the old North End along Orms Street, Douglas Avenue, and Chalkstone Avenue.
-Though most of the 300 families that made up the congregation of Sons of Jacob have since moved to Providence’s East Side and surrounding suburbs, a small group continues to worship on the ground floor in the original part of the synagogue built in 1906.
+Though most of the 300 families that made up the congregation of Sons of Jacob have since moved to Providence’s East Side and surrounding suburbs, a small group continues to worship in the warmth of the richly textured ground floor built in 1906.

-We will have a rare opportunity to explore the synagogue, including the second floor sanctuary built in 1922.
-Though the upstairs worship space hasn’t been used in a decade, when the lights are turned on it transforms into a jewel box unlike anything else in Providence.
-Unique murals depicting animals, trompe-l’oeil scenery, and the Jewish zodiac glow in the warm light of dozens of lightbulbs and a crystal chandelier.
-All are invited to join this open house event to enjoy klezmer music and snacks and learn about the synagogue’s history, its neighborhood, and plans for the future.
+We had the rare opportunity to explore the synagogue, including the second floor sanctuary added in 1922.
+When the lights are turned on it transforms into a jewel box unlike anything else in Providence.
+Visitors had the chance to admire unique murals depicting animals, trompe-l’oeil scenery, and the Jewish zodiac glow in the warm light of dozens of old lightbulbs and a crystal chandelier.
+We explored this historic religious gem with klezmer music and refreshments, and learned about the synagogue’s history, its neighborhood, and plans for the future.

 Photo by Christian Scully / Design Imaging Studios

 Steeple Tour of First Unitarian Church